JHoang6900/health_tracker/README.md

 - Temperature
 - and Respiration

-Users can track their progress over time and make informed decisions about their lifestyle choices.
+Users can track their progress over time and make informed decisions about their lifestyle choices and healthcare decisions.

 The primary goal of the project is to provide users with a user friendly interface to input and visualize their health data efficiently.
 The app aims to empower individuals to take control of their health by offering them a convenient tool to monitor their vital statistics and identify any trends or patterns that may affect their well-being.
 Using modern web technologies such as Vite, TailwindCSS, React, JavaScript, MySQL, and D3.js, the Health Tracker App offers a simple experience for users to interact with their health data, whether it's viewing historical records, analyzing trends, or setting personal health goals.

-## Team Roles
+## Features

-- Full Stack Lead: Overall App design and functionality
-- Front End: User Interface and visuals
-- Back End: User Login, Logic, and databases
-- Product Research: Wireframe/Readme/Foundation setting

-*TODO: choose which roles you want to primarily be working on for the duration of this App & send out a message in DunDrag.
-Roles are not locked into place, but gives general guidelines on structure without stepping onto each other's toes so we can be flexible as needed/wanted.*

 ## Project Architecture